 The top bar used to be transparent in Ubuntu when it was Gnome 3.32.
 Though it is now a solid color, you can easily make it transparent again.

-Without installing any configuration tool, the left (or bottom) dock background transparency is easy to set via a single command in terminal (change 0.2 from 0 to 1):
+Without installing any configuration tool, it’s easy to set the left (or bottom) dock background transparency by running a single command in terminal::

 gsettings set org.gnome.shell.extensions.dash-to-dock background-opacity 0.2